github/developer.github.com/content/v3/repos/keys.md

 #### Example

-Here's how you can create a read only deploy key:
+Here's how you can create a read-only deploy key:

 <%= json :title => "octocat@octomac", :key => "ssh-rsa AAA...", :read_only => true %>